plone/documentation/develop/addons/components/genericsetup.rst

 First increase the number of the version in the ``profiles/default/metadata.xml``.
 This version number should be an integer.
-Package version are different because they add sense like the status of the addon: is it stable, is it in dev, in beta, which branch is it.
+Package version are different because they add sense like the status of the add-on: is it stable, is it in development, in beta, which branch is it.
 A profile version indicates only that you have to migrate data in the database.